abudaan/vega-multi-view/README.md

 With the view specific configuration you can override some of the global settings and add extra parameters that for instance tell vega-multi-view which signals to publish or subscribe to.

-This view specific configuration can be added to a spec (inlined) or you can provide a configuration separately.
-You can also use no view specific configuration at all: then the view will be rendered with the global settings.
+This view specific configuration can be added to a spec (inlined), for this you can use the key `vmvConfig` (see example #1 below).
+You can also provide a configuration separately.
+It is also possible to use no view specific configuration at all: then the view will be rendered with the global settings.

+Both the global and the view specific configuration, as well as the Vega spec can be
+* a javascript object (POJO)
+* a JSON string
-Both the global and the view specific configuration can be a javascript object, a JSON string, or a uri of a JSON, CSON or YAML file.
+* a uri of a JSON, BSON, CSON or YAML file.

-Let's see what these configurations looks like.
+Let's see what the configurations look like.
 Below I have chosen to use YAML because it provides a clear syntax but of course you can define your configuration in any supported format.

 ## Global runtime configuration